Low-rank variational Bayes correction to the Laplace method: Introduction

-From a computational viewpoint, various approaches have been proposed to perform Bayesian analysis, mainly exact (analytical or sampling-based) or approximate inferential approaches.\\ Sampling-based methods like Markov Chain Monte Carlo (MCMC) sampling with its extensions (see \cite{metropolis1953, geman1984, casella1992, andrieu2003}, amongst others) gained popularity in the 1990's but suffers from slow speed and convergence issues exacerbated by large data and/or complicated models.
-Partly motivated by these cases, approximate methods were developed to approximate the posterior density.
-Some approximate methods are essentially sampling-based like the Monte Carlo Adjusted Langevin Algorithm (MALA) (\cite{rossky1978, roberts1996}), pseudo- marginal MCMC (\cite{andrieu2009}) and Approximate Bayesian Computation (ABC) (\cite{beaumont2002, tavare1997}).
-Asymptotic approximate methods are not sampling-based and propose a specific form of the posterior like the Laplace method (\cite{van2000, laplace1986memoir, tierney1989fully} )and the Integrated Nested Laplace Approximation (INLA) (\cite{rue2009, bakka2018, van2019new}) for Latent Gaussian models.
-Optimization-based approximate methods like Variational Bayes (VB) (\cite{attias1999, jordan1999, blei2017, hoffman2013stochastic}), Expectation Propagation (EP) (\cite{opper2000gaussian, minka2001, dehaene2016}) and discrete distributions approximations by \cite{liu2016} and \cite{nitanda2017} are also popular. \\
+From a computational viewpoint, various approaches have been proposed to perform Bayesian analysis, mainly exact (analytical or sampling-based) or approximate inferential approaches.
+Sampling-based methods like Markov Chain Monte Carlo (MCMC) sampling with its extensions (see \citet{metropolis1953, geman1984, casella1992, andrieu2003}, amongst others) gained popularity in the 1990's but suffers from slow speed and convergence issues exacerbated by large data and/or complex models.
+Hamiltonian Monte Carlo (HMC) methods, as implemented in the STAN software, are showing promise for more efficient sampling-based inference.
+Partly motivated by the inefficency of sampling-based methods, approximate methods were developed to \emph{approximate} the posterior density as a more efficient means of inference.
+Not all approximate methods are equally accurate or efficient.
+Some approximate methods are essentially sampling-based like the Monte Carlo Adjusted Langevin Algorithm (MALA) \citep{rossky1978, roberts1996}, pseudo- marginal MCMC \citep{andrieu2009} and Approximate Bayesian Computation (ABC) \citep{beaumont2002, tavare1997}, and thus still slow.
+Asymptotic approximate methods are not sampling-based and propose a specific form of the posterior like the Laplace method \citep{van2000, laplace1986memoir, tierney1989fully} and the Integrated Nested Laplace Approximation (INLA) \citep{rue2009, bakka2018, van2019new} for Latent Gaussian models.
+Optimization-based approximate methods like Variational Bayes (VB) \citep{attias1999, jordan1999, blei2017, hoffman2013stochastic}, Expectation Propagation (EP) \citep{opper2000gaussian, minka2001, dehaene2016} and discrete distributions approximations by \citet{liu2016, nitanda2017} are also popular.

-Even though the Laplace method is very efficient, it can be quite inaccurate since the Gaussian is fit at the mode of the intractable posterior density.
-With Variational Bayes methods, one main disadvantage is the assumption of a simple factorization of the joint posterior, usually into independent marginal posteriors thereby ignoring the posterior dependence of the parameter space, or the necessity of a low-rank decomposition of the covariance matrix if dependence in the parameter space is allowed.
-Expectation Propagation (EP) on the other hand is known to overestimate the posterior variances while VB underestimates these variances (for more details see the Appendix of \cite{rue2009}).
-Both VB and EP can be implemented efficiently for specific cases, where the optimization algorithm can be optimally constructed for each set of model assumptions.\\